aserban13/SIADS699-Capstone/README.md

 ├── requirements.txt        # Python dependencies
 ```

+---

+##  Data Access

+This project uses publicly available data collected from Reddit via the [PRAW API](https://praw.readthedocs.io/).
+All data access adheres to Reddit's [API Terms of Service](https://www.redditinc.com/policies/data-api-terms) and [User Agreement](https://www.redditinc.com/policies/user-agreement).

+- **Data Ownership**: Reddit content is created by users and owned by Reddit Inc.
+- **Redistribution**: We do not redistribute any raw Reddit data in this repository.
+To access the data, you must obtain your own API credentials and follow the instructions in [`credentials_setup/0_reddit_api_instructions.md`](credentials_setup/0_reddit_api_instructions.md).
+- **Licensing**: This project does not claim ownership over Reddit data.
+Use of the data is governed by Reddit’s policies and the rights of individual users.

+For academic or reproducibility purposes, we may be able to share derived metadata or aggregate outputs (e.g., sentiment scores or visualizations), in accordance with Reddit’s content usage guidelines.

+---

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+---

-### Tools Used
+## Tools Used

 - **Reddit API (PRAW)** – [PRAW License](https://github.com/praw-dev/praw/blob/main/LICENSE.txt)
 - **Hugging Face Transformers** – [Apache 2.0 License](https://github.com/huggingface/transformers/blob/main/LICENSE)
-- **OpenAI GPT (ChatGPT API)** – Usage governed by [OpenAI Terms of Use](https://openai.com/policies/terms-of-use)
+- **OpenAI GPT (ChatGPT API)** – Governed by [OpenAI Terms of Use](https://openai.com/policies/terms-of-use)

-This project uses these tools via their respective APIs and libraries, without redistributing or modifying proprietary models.
+We use these tools via their official APIs and libraries.
+This project does not redistribute or modify proprietary models or content.

-## Data Access

-This project uses publicly available data collected from Reddit via the [PRAW API](https://praw.readthedocs.io/).
-All data access complies with Reddit's [API Terms of Service](https://www.redditinc.com/policies/data-api-terms) and [User Agreement](https://www.redditinc.com/policies/user-agreement).

-- **Data Ownership**: Reddit content is owned by the users who create it and hosted by Reddit Inc.
-- **Redistribution**: We do not redistribute raw data in this repository.
-If you wish to access the data, you must obtain your own API credentials and follow the data collection steps outlined in the [credentials_setup/0_reddit_api_instructions](credentials_setup/0_reddit_api_instructions).md.
-- **Licensing**: This project does not claim any ownership over the Reddit data used.
-Use of the data is subject to Reddit’s policies and the rights of individual users.

-For academic or reproducibility purposes, metadata and processed output summaries (e.g., sentiment scores, visualizations) may be shared upon request, in accordance with Reddit’s content usage policies.
+---